krushilnaik/Wikipedia-Clone/README.md

 # krushilnaik

+### The first assignment of CS50’s "Web Programming with Python and JavaScript", this is an attempt to replicate some of Google's various search pages (they're still doing the heavy lifting).

 Checklist of requirements:

 - [x] **Pages.** Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.